 During the year ended May 31, 2017, the Company issued \$1.15 million of unsecured convertible promissory notes (the "Notes"), with a maturity date of January 31, 2018, and related warrants to investors for cash.
 The principal amount of the Notes, including any accrued but unpaid interest thereon, is convertible at the election of the holder at any time into shares of common shares at any time prior to maturity at a conversion price of \$0.75 per share.
 The Notes bear simple interest at the annual rate of 7%.
 Principal and accrued interest, to the extent not previously paid or converted, is due and payable on the maturity date.
 At the commitment date, the conversion price was greater than the fair value of the common stock.
 Accordingly, no beneficial conversion feature was recorded.
+The Company incurred approximately \$92,000 of debt discount related to the detachable warrants issued with the 2017 Notes, which was amortized over the term of the notes.

 On June 14, 2017, the Company's Board of Directors approved a modification in the warrant terms issued in connection with the Notes.
 The warrant coverage was increased from 25% to 50% and the exercise price of the warrant was reduced from \$1.35 to \$1.00 per share.
-On June 19, 2017, in connection with the new terms, the Company issued an incremental 383,333 warrant shares to previous investors.
+On June 19, 2017, in connection with the new terms, the Company issued an incremental 383,333 warrant shares to these previous Note holders.

-During the three months ended August 31, 2017, the Company issued approximately \$4.89 million in aggregate principal of additional Notes and related warrants, as described above.
+During the nine months ended February 28, 2018, the Company issued approximately \$4.89 million in aggregate principal of additional Notes and related warrants, as described above.
 At the commitment dates, the Company determined that the conversion feature related to these Notes to be beneficial to the investors.
 As a result, the Company determined the intrinsic value of the beneficial conversion feature utilizing the fair value of the underlying common stock on the commitment dates and the effective conversion price after discounting the Notes for the fair value of the related warrants.

-In connection with the sale of the Notes during the three months ended August 31, 2017, and year ended May 31, 2017, detachable common stock warrants to purchase a total of 4,025,656 common shares, with an exercise price of \$1.00 per share and a five-year term were issued to the investors.
+In connection with the sale of the Notes during the nine months ended February 28, 2018 and year ended May 31, 2017, detachable common stock warrants to purchase a total of 4,025,656 common shares, with an exercise price of \$1.00 per share and a five-year term were issued to the Note holders.
 The Company determined the fair value of the warrants at issuance using the Black-Scholes option pricing model utilizing certain weighted average assumptions, such as expected stock price volatility, expected term of the warrants, risk-free interest rates and expected dividend yield at the grant date.